satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T02_Spring_XD_Hadoop_Twitter.md

 ##3 - Create the Tweet Stream in Spring XD

-In order to stream in information from Twitter, then you'll need to set-up a Developer app so you can get the necessary keys.
+In order to stream in information from Twitter, then you'll need to set-up a [Twitter Developer app](http://dev.twitter.com) so you can get the necessary keys.

 Once you have the keys, you can add them to `XD_HOME\xd\config\twitter.properties`